12 Painless Ways to Save Money on a Tight Budget

 Many people gasp at this one!
 However, it is a simple way to save money on a tight budget.

-Today’s society, it seems mandatory to send kids to preschool at the ripe age of 1 years old.
+In today’s society, it seems mandatory to send kids to preschool at the ripe age of 1 year old.
 By the time that kid starts kindergarten, it is easy to spend $10,000 & up.
 In just paying for preschool.
 That money may be better spent on college.
 In fact, should parents pay for college?

-Find a balance on what you can truly afford and what activities your kids really want to participate in.
+Find a balance between what you can truly afford and what activities your kids really want to participate in.

-For us, now that we are debt free, we still skip on many sports pictures and class pictures.
-That one frugal tricks saves us easily a couple hundred dollars each year.
+For us, now that we are debt-free, we still skip on many sports pictures and class pictures.
+That one frugal trick saves us easily a couple hundred dollars each year.
 Don’t worry, we still spend money on those funny looking school pictures and a school yearbook.

-Don’t sacrifice your financial independence if you can’t afford to pay for kid’s activities with cash.
+Don’t sacrifice your financial independence if you can’t afford to pay for your kid’s activities with cash.

 Say No to Services